Tax and taxation in Bulgaria

 Licence tax (also referred to as patent tax)

 The scope of taxation covers the following list of commercial activities: tourist accommodation of not more than 20 rooms, categorised with one or two stars or registered under the Tourism Act; mass-catering and entertainment establishments for example restaurants, cafes and patisseries and bars; services such as carpenter, tailor, cobbler, hairdresser, cosmetic, watchmaker, upholsterer, car repair and glazier.
-An annual licence tax is applied to the income generated from the above activities provided that the sole trader turnover does not exceed 50,000 BGN for the 12 months prior and the person is not registered under the Value Added Tax Act.

 The amount of licence tax for each activity is defined by the municipality of each respective geographical area.